How to Run Multiple Businesses without Dropping the Ball

-Thrasio’s illustrious Co-CEO, Carlos Cashman, is the master of juggling multiple ventures.
+Thrasio’s CEO Carlos Cashman is the master of juggling multiple ventures.
 As a self-described serial entrepreneur, Carlos can’t even give you an exact answer on how many ventures he’s involved in.

-Here are Carlos’ 5 tips for handling several businesses and ventures (while still having a life).
+Here are Carlos’s 5 tips for handling several businesses and ventures (while still having a life).

 According to Carlos, the mistake most entrepreneurs make is thinking they need to be working around the clock.
 Too many entrepreneurs bully themselves into working 100-hour weeks because that’s the story told out there in the media.
 Be careful what you pretend to be, for you may become that.

 When it comes to setting meetings or working with a team, let people know what they can expect from you.